 Do you have a hard time sleeping while sharing the bed with your partner?
-I’ve written in the past about sleep divorces, but this is something a little different.
-Perhaps you just got into a new relationship and are sleeping with a new bed partner, or you decided to end the sleep divorce and start sleeping together again.
+Perhaps you just got into a new relationship and are sleeping with a new bed partner, or perhaps you and your long-term partner’s sleep patterns have changed.
 Whatever the reason, getting used to someone else in your bed can be a challenge and may leave you feeling unrested in the morning.

 Why Sharing a Bed May Be Difficult